Position Title: Provincial Coordinator

 • Proven ability to prioritize work and manage numerous tasks simultaneously within an unstructured and loosely supervised work environment

-• Assertiveness in taking on tasks and self-directed in a non-hierarchical way
+• Assertiveness in taking on tasks and being self-directed in a non-hierarchical way

 Assets